CAEP Annual Reporting

 Measure 2: Satisfaction of employers and stakeholder involvement

 In partnership with its external evaluator, Horizon Research, Inc, the program monitors the satisfaction of employers through a hiring principal survey.
-Details of the results of the most recent hiring principal survey can be found in "MAT ESRP Year 5 - Evaluation Report" linked below.
-15 of the 17 respondents indicated they were at least somewhat satisfied with graduates of the program.
+Details of the results of the most recent hiring principal survey can be found in "MAT ESRP Evaluation Report" linked below.
+In 29 of the 37 statements, at least 80 percent of employers rated Cohort 11 and 12 graduates as fairly or very well prepared .

 The program maintains memoranda of understanding with its partner residency schools, which host candidates during their residencies.
 The program currently maintains partnerships with 6 high-needs schools across NYC and in Yonkers.
 The program meets with partner-school leaders formally twice a year and more frequently when necessary.

-The program meets with its external advisory board yearly.
+The program meets with its external advisory board every two years.

 Measure 3: Candidate competency at program completion